School Leaders Have to Manage Change

 Ideal #1–Focus on the People

-Great leaders know that it’s never policies or programs that get the work done; it’s the people.
+Great school leaders know that it’s never policies or programs that get the work done; it’s the people.
 To get to Step Three, and past the traditional problem-solution model, leaders must create an environment that supports the people who are willing to do the breaking–the people who make a mess, challenge the status-quo, and often make others uncomfortable.
 Francesca Gino (2018) calls these people “rebels,” and she notes that they have distinct insight and talents that they bring to the table.
 Leaders who crave innovation need rebel talent on the team.
 That means that we need to hire and support rebels, but it also means that we need to foster rebel-behavior in people who might otherwise be stifled by rules.
 For creative solutions for old problems to emerge, to replace fundamental beliefs with new ones, leaders have to idealize disruption and accept some of the disorder that comes before change can occur.

-Technical Tip: At some point, every rising executive reaches a place where the work is viewed through who can best support the desired outcome.
+Technical Tip: At some point, every rising school leader reaches a place where the work is viewed through who can best support the desired outcome.
 We have to shift our focus from what is getting done to who is getting it done.
 Look for individuals with great perceptual acuity, the ability to “see around corners,” to bring creativity and innovation to your team.
 We have to recognize our risk-takers and reward our “rebels” so that everyone understands that we value disruption and innovation over traditions and status quo.

 Ideal #2–Focus on the Culture

 We center productive disruption as a cultural norm in organizations.
-It’s evident that some organizations inherently invite and support disruptors and some do not.
+It’s evident that some school cultures inherently invite and support disruptors and some do not.
 The point, though, is that if you’re interested in innovation–or real problem solving at any level, disruption has to be embedded in the culture.
 This doesn’t come without what Ray Dalio (2017) calls “radical transparency.”
 This is a level of candor that goes beyond facing the facts or confronting reality to being brutally forward with thoughts and ideas.
 It means being critical with almost a hint of insensitivity.
 Dalio explains that it’s only when we truly desire criticism and feedback that we’ll accept it openly to improve ourselves and the organization.